2. Three Different Authors

 OUTSTANDING ACHIEVEMENT

 He won the Carlos Palanca Memorial Awards as second prize three times ("The Transfer," 1956; "The Day the Dancers Came," 1961; "The Enchanted Plant," 1965).
-He also won the American Book Award in 1981 for his book,
+He also won the American Book Award in 1981 for his book, "Scent of Apples: A Collection of Stories."
+He also won several awards for his other works.

 WRITING INFLUENCE